 Women ages 45 to 74 who are planning to get a routine screening mammogram are eligible for this trial.

-Women who decide to participate in this trial will be involved through the end of the study in 2025.
+Women who decide to participate in this trial will be involved through the end of the study.
 Once enrolled in the trial, women will be randomized (assigned by a computer) to get either 3-D or 2-D screening mammograms for five years.
 Each woman will need to agree to let her doctor tell her how often to get screened—either every year or every other year—based on her individual risks for developing breast cancer.

 During the study, the results of every mammogram from every woman will be collected.
 Information about any medical follow-up, such as more imaging or a biopsy, will also be recorded.
 All women will be followed until the end of the study for breast cancer status, treatment, and results from treatment.